moyhig-ecs/ggblab/README.md

 ## ggblab (English)

 ggblab is a JupyterLab extension that opens a GeoGebra applet inside JupyterLab and lets you drive it from a Python kernel.
-You can launch the panel from the Command Palette or Launcher and call GeoGebra commands/functions asynchronously from Python via Comm plus an optional Unix-socket/TCP WebSocket bridge.
+You can launch the panel from the Command Palette or Launcher and call GeoGebra commands/functions asynchronously from Python via IPython Comm plus an optional Unix-socket/TCP WebSocket bridge.

 ### Features

 - Open the GeoGebra panel from the Command Palette/Launcher, or programmatically via `GeoGebra().init()` (Command ID: `ggblab:create`, label: "React Widget")
 - Call GeoGebra commands (`command`) and API functions (`function`) from Python through the `GeoGebra` helper
-- Combined Comm + Unix domain socket (POSIX) / TCP WebSocket channel for fast data exchange
+- Combined IPython Comm + Unix domain socket (POSIX) / TCP WebSocket channel for fast data exchange
 - Frontend watches add/remove/rename/clear events and dialog messages and forwards them to the kernel
 - Settings schema is wired up (no user options yet) for future configuration